 Faith formation is a vital element of the Catholic life as we grow in knowledge and understanding of our faith in Jesus Christ and the Church he gave us.
 A deeper understanding can lead to a more intimate relationship with the Father, Son and Holy Spirit and through the Trinity to the Church and our family, friends, neighbors, parish, and community.
 Such faith formation is not just for children, but for all of us as we grow as Catholics.
 Our parish has many opportunities for faith formation that we encourage you to explore.

-Another way to participate in our parish life are the various parish ministries, including liturgical ministries, such as choir member, lector, altar server, and Extraordinary Minister of the Eucharist; social justice ministries, such as visiting the homebound, serving the poor, volunteering at food pantries and the St. Vincent de Paul Society; and others, such as youth ministry, men's and women's groups, and the annual parish bazaar, to name just a few.
+Another way to participate in our parish life are the various parish ministries, including liturgical ministries, such as choir member, lector, altar server, and Extraordinary Minister of the Eucharist; social justice ministries, such as visiting the homebound, serving the poor, volunteering at food pantries and the St. Vincent de Paul Society; and others, such as youth ministry, men's and women's groups, to name just a few.
 God calls us to use our gifts and talents to glorify Him and make life better for other people.
 Please prayerfully consider these opportunities for getting involved in ministry.
 And if you have an idea for a new parish ministry, please contact us.

 With so many ways to be part of parish life, you'll want to stay informed by regularly reading parish news as it's posted on the website, or downloading the weekly bulletin and view a list of our supporters if you've misplaced the one you received at Mass.